 - Present terms of access and confidentiality agreements for recipients to agree to before viewing sensitive IP documents.

-- Restrict copying and downloading while deterring unauthorized sharing with dynamic watermarks.
+- Restrict copying and downloading while deterring unauthorized sending with dynamic watermarks.

 - Simplify usability by combining all the IP protection features your business needs in a unified platform, without having to install separate tools.